 The great thing about this trek was that four hours is a relatively short journey to experience something totally different.
 And this trip is one we definitely don’t regret taking.
 In addition to the obvious over-packing, we also brought along extras of everything for ourselves—because few things are as inconvenient as forgetting, say, an extra set of shoes on vacation and losing a singular shoe.
 It happened to me once in Italy: I do not recommend it.

-The situation changes a bit when they’re bigger: baby E’s next road trip was when she was substantially more aware.
+The situation changes slightly when they’re bigger: baby E’s next road trip was when she was substantially more aware.

 At 10 months old, some of the same rules apply

 But with newer caveats to bear in mind.

 Continue to keep their time in a car seat down: We were instead able to cut a four-hour trip to the beach in half by working in a long lunch after the first two hours of driving.
 She no longer snoozes the entire time she’s in a moving vehicle, which is all the better for me as I was not interested in arriving at the beach with a totally thrown-from-her-schedule little tot.
-We scooped up a fast-food lunch and took it to a nearby rest area to eat.
-Most have been renovated to be quite lovely, and are a welcome diversion for cramped butts and legs.
+So instead, we scooped up a fast-food lunch and took it to a nearby rest area to eat.
+Most have been renovated to be quite lovely and are a welcome diversion for cramped butts and legs.

 Keep their comfort in mind: If you can plan to go at night when they’re already sound asleep, great!
 Otherwise, it would behoove you to stick to their routine as best as possible, depending on some of your child’s quirks and needs.
 In addition, hide their favorite toy a day or two before the trip.
 Then give it to them again in the car.
 This newly aware stage of life means they’ll recognize—and be content with—this long-lost lovey or noisemaker.